matthew-tfs/mjcb.io/content/blog/00072-my-year-in-review-2024.md

 I am not a fan of social media at all.
 I find it to be a complete waste of time, and I have serious issues with the way that it is used to spread misinformation on a large scale.

 Out of curiosity I have also been trying out [Bluesky](https://bsky.app/) and created a [profile](https://bsky.app/profile/mjcb.io).
 I never used Twitter, and I have certainly never used X, and I never really understood the appeal of it.
+I find the experience to be a strange unfiltered echo chamber, so I probably won't keep it around for long.

 While I don't really consider it to be social media, I have had just about enough with LinkedIn.
-The site is a shell of its former self, and is just full of influencers who post nonsense all day long.
-I turned off all notifications, uninstalled the app from my phone and I try to make an effort to check the site a few times a month.
+The site is a shell of its former self, and is just full of influencers who post complete nonsense all day long.
+Over the last few months I have turned off all notifications and uninstalled the app from my phone.
+I try to make an effort to check the site a few times a month, which I usually forget to do.
 If anyone is trying to contact me, LinkedIn is not the way to do so.

+I have also been testing Discord for a future project that I am working on.
+If I end up using it I will post more information in the future.

 ## 2025 Goals ##